Phosphorus porphyrin: Photochemical applications

 As early as 2002, axial substituents on the phosphorus core have been utilized for photochemistry.
-Reddy and Maiya pioneered the use of a p-centered porphyrin with azobenzene substituents capable of reversible (E/Z) isomerization upon irradiation at a wavelength of 345nm.
+Reddy and Maiya pioneered the use of a p-centered porphyrin with azobenzene substituents capable of reversible (E/Z) isomerization upon irradiation at a wavelength of 345 nm.
 The process of isomerization is made possible through quenching of the fluorescence by the highly conjugated porphyrin ring and the reversibility of the isomerization.
 The high yield of both isomers after several iterations of the reaction indicates that the photoswitching is a reliable, stable process.

 Photovoltaic devices using NiO have also been made more efficient by hole injection of phosphorus porphyrins, yielding ground state reactants that are regenerated at a much faster rate than is typical for a TiO2 cell.

 Biological applications

 Photodynamic therapy (PDT) is used to target and destroy DNA in cases of extreme cell proliferation as is common in cancer.
 Porphyrins are used to generate radical oxygen species in the body to degrade nucleotides, stopping proliferation.
 Tetraphenylporphyrin phosphorus (V) complexes with DNA and possesses an oxidation potential larger than guanine(1.4-1.8V > 1.24V).
-Upon coupling to DNA fragments through electrostatic interaction, a p-centered porphyrin electron is excited with 365nm radiation to the S2 state and proceeds down an energy cascade via two mechanisms to degrade guanine.
+Upon coupling to DNA fragments through electrostatic interaction, a p-centered porphyrin electron is excited with 365 nm radiation to the S2 state and proceeds down an energy cascade via two mechanisms to degrade guanine.
 The first mechanism involves electron transfer that degrades a sequence of consecutive guanine nucleotides while the second mechanism proceeds via oxygen radical formation that indiscriminately destroys guanine residues in DNA.